utdata/csvkit-nicar/README.md

 /Users/username/Documents/path_to/where_you_are

 This is important, because it can get confusing about where you are on the computer.
-Each of those "/" is a folder, and they are EXACTLY the same as the ones you normally browse through on your computer.
+Each of those "/" is a folder, and they are the same ones that you normally browse through on your computer.

 ### cd - change directory